fbpx Skip to main content

 TRACING THE LINES

-During Humphreys’ 38-year tenure managing the Four Sixes, he purchased the race-bred stallion Cee Bars (sired by Three Bars), for $6,500.
-The first three years, Humphreys used only Four Sixes mares with Cee Bars and the stud’s offspring set many records for both racing and cattle work.
+During Humphreys’ 38-year tenure managing the Four Sixes, he purchased the race-bred stallion Cee Bars (sired by Three Bars) for $6,500.
+In the first three years, Humphreys used only Four Sixes mares with Cee Bars and the stud’s offspring set many records for both racing and cattle work.
 Humphreys kept Cee Bars for seven years, then sold the horse for $15,000.

-In 1982 Glenn Blodgett, DVM, was hired by Anne Marion as the Horse Division Manager and charged with implementing a more intensive breeding management program that included the artificial insemination of all ranch mares and investing in ranch stallions which consisted of San Tip (sired by Peppy San) and Mr Rodeo Jack (sired by Two Eyed Jack).
-Another significant decision was to breed 10 mares, for three straight years, to the King Ranch’s legendary stallion Peppy San Badger, also known as “Little Peppy.”
+In 1982, Glenn Blodgett, DVM, was hired by Anne Marion as the Horse Division Manager and charged with implementing a more intensive breeding management program that included the artificial insemination of all ranch mares and investing in ranch stallions which consisted of San Tip (sired by Peppy San) and Mr Rodeo Jack (sired by Two Eyed Jack).
+Another significant decision was to breed ten mares, for three straight years, to the King Ranch’s legendary stallion Peppy San Badger, also known as “Little Peppy.”
 This course of action resulted in 30 live foals and had a lasting impact on the ranch’s breeding program that can still be seen today.
-Little Peppy’s influence on the Western performance horse industry is proven out by his sons that have sired the earners of more than $121 million, according to Equi-Stat, including Dual Pep and Peptoboonsmal.
-His daughters have so far produced more than $45 million and continue his legacy in the maternal lines of many great performance and ranch horses.
+Little Peppy’s influence on the Western performance horse industry is proven by his sons, who have sired earners of more than $121 million, according to Equi-Stat, including Dual Pep and Peptoboonsmal.
+His daughters have produced more than $45 million and continue his legacy in the maternal lines of many great performance and ranch horses.

 In 1998, Natural Pick was bred to Tanquery Gin (sired by Doc O’Lena) and the cross produced Sixes Pick, who was named the American Quarter Horse Association’s (AQHA) first World Champion Versatility Ranch Horse in 2008.
 The sorrel stallion now stands to the public at the Four Sixes Ranch.

-In the early 1990s, while Strait Silver (sired by Quiksil Command) was in training with Bob Loomis, the gray stallion caught Dr. Blodgett’s eye: he was the right color, had good eye appeal, and felt he would cross on the ranch’s band of mares well.
-Over the years, the stallion was popular with breeders, like Ray Hunt, because he made nice all-around horses.
+In the early 1990s, while Strait Silver (sired by Quiksil Command) was in training with Bob Loomis, the gray stallion caught Dr. Blodgett’s eye: he was the right color, had good eye appeal and felt he would cross on the ranch’s band of mares well.
+Over the years, the stallion was popular with breeders like Ray Hunt because he made nice all-around horses.
 They were good-minded and proved to have a broad scope of success in reining, roping, and barrel racing events.
-Unfortunately, there are no daughters or granddaughters left on the ranch, but you will find a few geldings that are great babysitters to the upcoming generation.
+Unfortunately, no daughters or granddaughters are left on the ranch, but you will find a few geldings that are great babysitters to the upcoming generation.

 While working with Loomis, a six-time National Reining Horse Association Futurity Champion, another stallion caught Dr. Blodgett’s attention, Be Aech Enterprise (sired by Squaw Leo).
 He was a popular outcross at the time, and in 1991 the decision was made to breed the coveted Natural to his son Surprise Enterprise.
 The pairing produced Natural Enterprise.
 During his show career, he was the 1995 Southwest Reining Horse Association Open Futurity Champion with Craig Johnson in the saddle, finished top 10 in the 1996 AQHA World Junior Reining under Tim McQuay, and won the 1997 Fort Worth Stock Show National Reined Cow Horse Association Open Class Reserve Championship.
 This addition to the stallion roster benefited the ranch for many years, resulting in numerous exceptional geldings and broodmares.
 With the innovation of frozen semen, a few mares still get bred for the last owner of Natural Enterprise, Jerry Hodge, every year.